Life Can Be Unpredictable

 Being released is a misdirection.
-It’s a down time, a lull in the process and how they respond to that may determine whether they eventually reach their goal.
+It’s downtime, a lull in the process, and how they respond to that may determine whether they eventually reach their goal.

 Tom says instead of giving up, continue to work toward your goal.
 You don’t have to be on a football team to train for football.
 You don’t have to be employed as an accountant to learn accountancy.
 You don’t have to be contracted by a publisher to learn the art of writing.